p-j-ward/boolearn-hs/README.md

 In all cases (columns 2-6), when the rms gap goes to zero it means the $A$ and $B$ projections are nearly the same, or that a variable assignment has been found that satisfies both constraints. `train` uses the *divide-and-concur* constraint formulation where $A$ represents all the independent constraints at each BTF and each data item, while $B$ is responsible for concur, or the matching of one BTF's output ($y$) with another BTF's input ($x$), and the matching of the weights ($w$) across data items.

 Entries to the gap file are added on a logarithmic scale, that is, the iteration count grows by a constant factor from one line to the next (`train` computes this factor from the `epochs` argument).
 Condensing the evolution to 10 or 50 lines of output makes it easier to digest the progress.
-As we will see in the more challenging applications, the convergence to zero gap is similar in character.
+We will see convergence to zero gap on a logarithmic time scale also in the more challenging applications.

 The solution weights are written to a file that has exactly the same format as the network file we created with `layered`.
 The only difference is that the weights in the third column are those determined by a constraint satisfaction algorithm.
 Here is the top of `test.sol`:
 ```